La Luna Sangre: Lia Ortega-Rodriguez and Jacintha Magsaysay

 Portrayed by Angel Locsin, she plays two characters in this series.
 As Lia, the former “Chosen One” and Head Guardian/Lady Sentinel (term for female Lord Sentinel) in the Imortal series, who ends the conflict between werewolves and vampires in the last war against Magnus and the Hybrids.
 Lia becomes a mortal woman when she and Mateo transfer their special powers and protection onto their infant daughter, Malia, who is stillborn.
 Her family's peaceful life in San Isidro is disrupted when Supremo discovers their whereabouts.
 She is killed by Supremo, along with her husband Mateo.

 Angel's second character portrayal is Jacintha Magsaysay.
 Jacintha's mission is to facilitate the path for Malia to defeat Supremo.
 Jacintha surfaces 14 years after the LLU massacre and is Lia's doppelgänger.
 Gilbert Imperial hires her as his Political Strategist when he runs for President of the Philippines.
 On the night of the blood moon, she uses the First Werewolf's fang to end the cursed ink inside Sandrino, stripping him of his invincibility and weakening him.
 She reluctantly kills Tristan before he turns into a vampire.
 In the night of La Luna Sangre, after her mission is done, it was implied that she is the future Malia Rodriguez before disappearing into thin air.

 Production

-The writers of the series are Adam Cornelius Asin who wrote for the 2015 iteration of Pangako Sa'Yo and Mary Pearl Urtola who wrote for Dolce Amore.
+The writers of the series are Adam Cornelius Asin who wrote for the 2015 iteration of Pangako sa 'Yo and Mary Pearl Urtola who wrote for Dolce Amore.

-La Luna Sangre marks the return of the KathNiel love team (consisting of Kathryn Bernardo and Daniel Padilla) to television after last starring in the 2015 series, Pangako Sa 'Yo.
+La Luna Sangre marks the return of the KathNiel love team (consisting of Kathryn Bernardo and Daniel Padilla) to television after last starring in the 2015 series, Pangako sa 'Yo.
 The two appeared in six films Must Be...
-Love (2013), She's Dating the Gangster (2014), Crazy Beautiful You (2015), Barcelona: A Love Untold (2016) and Can’t Help Falling in Love (2017), The Hows of Us (2018) before working with La Luna Sangre.
+Love (2013), She's Dating the Gangster (2014), Crazy Beautiful You (2015), Barcelona: A Love Untold (2016) and Can’t Help Falling in Love (2017), before working with La Luna Sangre.
 The two trained in Pekiti and Wushu martial arts as part of the television series project.
 The television series also marks Richard Gutierrez's debut in ABS-CBN media.
 Maymay Entrata and Edward Barber also made their television series debut through La Luna Sangre.